eyalz800/zpp_hypervisor/README.md

 6. For Windows non-WSL build, adjust the `LLVM_ROOT` and `ANDROID_NDK_ROOT` to the LLVM installation folder and `ANDROID_NDK_ROOT` folder respectively.

-To compile just the hypervisor, you may use `make -j` inside the hypervisor folder.

 Loading The Hypervisor
 ----------------------